proxmox/proxmox-backup/docs/tape-backup.rst

 Supported Hardware
 ------------------

-Proxmox Backup Server supports `Linear Tape Open`_ generation 4 (LTO4) or later.
-In general, all SCSI2 tape drives supported by the Linux kernel should work, but feature like hardware encryptions needs LTO4 or later.
+Proxmox Backup Server supports `Linear Tape-Open`_ generation 4 (LTO-4)
+or later.
+In general, all SCSI-2 tape drives supported by the Linux kernel should work, but features like hardware encryption need LTO-4 or later.

-Tape changer support is done using the Linux 'mtx' command line tool.
-So any changer device supported by that tool should work.
+Tape changing is carried out using the Linux 'mtx' command line tool, so any changer device supported by this tool should work.

 Drive Performance
 ~~~~~~~~~~~~~~~~~

-Current LTO-8 tapes provide read/write speeds up to 360 MB/s.
+Current LTO-8 tapes provide read/write speeds of up to 360 MB/s.
 This means,
 that it still takes a minimum of 9 hours to completely write or
 read a single tape (even at maximum speed).

 The only way to speed up that data rate is to use more than one
 drive.
-That way you can run several backup jobs in parallel, or run
+That way, you can run several backup jobs in parallel, or run
 restore jobs while the other dives are used for backups.

-Also consider that you need to read data first from your datastore
+Also consider that you first need to read data from your datastore
 (disk).
-But a single spinning disk is unable to deliver data at this
+However, a single spinning disk is unable to deliver data at this
 rate.
 We measured a maximum rate of about 60MB/s to 100MB/s in practice,
-so it takes 33 hours to read 12TB to fill up an LTO-8 tape.
+so it takes 33 hours to read the 12TB needed to fill up an LTO-8 tape.
 If you want
-to run your tape at full speed, please make sure that the source
+to write to your tape at full speed, please make sure that the source
 datastore is able to deliver that performance (e.g, by using SSDs).

 Terminology
 -----------

 :Tape Labels: are used to uniquely identify a tape.
-You normally use
+You would normally apply a
-   some sticky paper labels and apply them on the front of the
-   cartridge.
-We additionally store the label text magnetically on the
+   sticky paper label to the front of the cartridge.
+We additionally store the
-   tape (first file on tape).
+   label text magnetically on the tape (first file on tape).

 .. _Code 39: https://en.wikipedia.org/wiki/Code_39